-This fogger is made by a company that specializes in various types of sprayers.
+This fogger is made by a company specializing in various sprayers.
 They make sprayers for each of the major industries that use sprayers, including industrial and contractor work, cleaning and restoration, turf and agricultural, and pest control, to mention a few.

 It is 8” x 12.5” x 11” in size.
-The device has a 150 oz pesticide tank, and if the tank is topped off, it will be able to emit dry fog for up to 6 hours straight.
-It is multi-purpose because it may be filled with disinfectant solutions as well as pesticides.
-The gadget can be utilized both indoors and outdoors such as halls, warehouses, greenhouses, cattle quarters, and so on.
+The device has a 150 oz pesticide tank; if the tank is topped off, it can emit dry fog for up to 6 hours straight.
+It is multi-purpose because it may be filled with disinfectant solutions and pesticides.
+The gadget can be utilized indoors and outdoors, such as in halls, warehouses, greenhouses, cattle quarters, etc.

 - Multi-purpose and multi-application